-- To make recommendations to Senate for the granting of awards. - To make recommendations to Senate for any exceptions to these requirements.
+- To make recommendations to Standing Committee on Assessment acting on behalf of Senate for the granting of awards. - To make recommendations to Standing Committee on Assessment acting on behalf of Senate for any exceptions to these requirements.

 5 REGULATIONS ON ASSESSMENT